daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-03-28-Mcap-2021-Stable-Isotope-Metabolomics-Analysis-Part-1.md

 - Are there treatment differences in C13 labeling in the dark C13 samples and how do we need to correct for this?

 As we test these hypotheses we can see if adding gene expression would be helpful (for example, to test GOGAT, GDH, GS enzyme expression).
+We could also add positive polarity analysis using the duplicate extract if required to test hypotheses based on these data.

 Next I will explore the label fraction datasets.